 - Make some decisions about what kind of an application you are running

 - Create a manifest and store that manifest in a Git repository so you can store it in a source versioning system, audit it, track it, promote and deploy it to the next environment, roll it back to earlier versions, if necessary, and share it with others

-If your container requires on-disk storage instead of database storage, which might be provided through a service, you can add volumes to your manifests to make that storage available to your Pods.
-You can configure the manifests to create persistent volumes (PVs) or dynamically create volumes that are added to your Pod definitions.
+If your container requires on-disk storage instead of database storage, which might be provided through a service, you can add volumes to your manifests to make that storage available to your pods.
+You can configure the manifests to create persistent volumes (PVs) or dynamically create volumes that are added to your

 4.3.2.
 Application types

 Next, consider how your application type influences how to run it.

 Kubernetes defines different types of workloads that are appropriate for different kinds of applications.
 To determine the appropriate workload for your application, consider if the application is:

 Meant to run to completion and be done.
 An example is an application that starts up to produce a report and exits when the report is complete.
 The application might not run again then for a month.
 Suitable OpenShift Container Platform objects for these types of applications include

 - Expected to run continuously.
 For long-running applications, you can write a deployment.

 Required to be highly available.
 If your application requires high availability, then you want to size your deployment to have more than one instance.
 A